mg50/logistic-regression/README.md

 # Controls

 Click around to make blue dots, and shift click to make green dots.
 Dots can be dragged around with the mouse.

-# Future directions

-Try using Newton-Raphson instead of gradient ascent.